You are here: Home › Stallion Selection Considerations

 Other valuable resources include:

-- Online Resource List for Hanoverian Breeders.
+- Online Resource List for Hanoverian Breeders on the AHS website.
 This list of current links is an excellent starting point for the beginning of your internet research.

 - Hannoveraner Jahrbuche Hengste is the annually published Hanoverian Stallion Yearbook.
 This book is a wealth of information on individual stallions including performance test results, lists of licensed stallion sons and offspring successful in sport; as well as statistics of the basic traits they pass (conformation, gaits and jumping ability).
 Copies may be purchased through the Hanoverian Verband online, and limited copies are available for purchase through the AHS office beginning in February of each year.